sebastian-zieba/PACMAN/joss/paper.md

   - systematic models:
     - visit-long polynomials
-    - orbit-long exponential ramps due to charge trapping: NIR detectors like HST/WFC3 can trap photoelectrons (Smith et al. 2008) which will cause the the number of recorded photoelectrons that will increase exponentially creating typical hook like features
+    - orbit-long exponential ramps due to charge trapping: NIR detectors like HST/WFC3 can trap photoelectrons (Smith et al. 2008) which will cause the the number of recorded photoelectrons that will increase exponentially creating typical hook like features.
   - systematic models:
     - transit and secondary eclipse curves as implemented in `batman`
     - sinusoids for phase curve fits